MisterChief53/Any/README.md

 rely on writing to disk to save the images, and vercel only provides us with a write-only environment.

+This live demo will probably not work correctly for very long, since the accounts linked to the api keys are rate limited.
+However, it serves more as a proof of concept to show how easy this is to deploy.

 ## Installation
 Installing the app is very simple.
 All is needed is to pip install the dependencies listed on requirements.txt, and set up the following enviromnet variables: